btmannin5132/btmannin5132.github.io/_sources/index.md

 ## Personal Projects

-I am most known by my students and colleagues for my different personal project that I stumble into.
-Feel free to check out some of my favorites on my teaching portfolio site here: https://btmannin5132.github.io/teach/projects.html
+I am most known by my students and colleagues for my different personal projects that I stumble into.
+Feel free to check out some of my favorites in my teaching portfolio here: https://btmannin5132.github.io/teach/projects.html

 ## Noteable Websites